Charmed Spark K8s

 zookeeper-k8s/0* active idle 10.1.29.182

-Let’s deploy this charm with 3 units, and integrate it with kafka-k8s so that it is able to write messages to Kafka.
+Let’s deploy this charm with 3 units, and integrate it with kafka-k8s so that it is able to write messages to Apache Kafka.

 juju deploy kafka-test-app -n 3 --series=jammy --channel=edge --config role=producer --config topic_name=spark-streaming-store --config num_messages=100000